 3) Know your tides.
 Long Sands in York, Wells and Kennebunk beaches are good in any tide, while Ogunquit waves are better at low tide.

-4) Check out the web site www.gomoose.org for wave conditions before you head out.
-The site has everything you need to know about tides, wind and waves.
+4) Check out the web sites for wave conditions before you head out – Be sure to know about tides, wind and waves.

 5) Consider taking a few lessons.
 You can learn on your own, but a few good lessons will save you months of hard work.